verrazzano/docs/content/en/docs/applications/_index.md

 ```

 ## Deployment
-An application deployment occurs in Verrazzano through a number of Kubernetes controllers reading and writing various resources.
+An application deployment occurs in Verrazzano through a number of Kubernetes controllers, reading and writing various resources.
-Each controller processes application resources and generates or updates other related resources.
+Each controller processes application resources, and generates or updates other related resources.
 Different types of controllers process different levels of application resources.

 The `ApplicationConfiguration` controller processes `ApplicationConfiguration` and `Component` resources.
 This controller extracts and stores workload for each `Component` referenced within `ApplicationConfiguration` resources.
 Verrazzano implements the `ApplicationConfiguration` controller within the `oam-kubernetes-runtime` operator.
 Similarly, the `ApplicationConfiguration` controller extracts and stores `Trait` resources associated with `Component` resources in the `ApplicationConfiguration`.

-The workload controllers processes workload resources created by the `ApplicationConfiguration` controller, for example `ContainerizedWorkload` or `VerrazzanoWebLogicWorkload`.
+The workload controllers process workload resources created by the `ApplicationConfiguration` controller, for example `ContainerizedWorkload` or `VerrazzanoWebLogicWorkload`.
 This controller processes these workload resources and generates more specific runtime resources.
-For example the `ContainerizedWorkload` controller processes a `ContainerizedWorkload` resource and generates a `Deployment` resource.
+For example, the `ContainerizedWorkload` controller processes a `ContainerizedWorkload` resource and generates a `Deployment` resource.
 The `VerrazzanoWebLogicWorkload` controller processes a `VerrazzanoWebLogicWorkload` resource and generates a `Domain` resource.
 These controllers may take into account traits and scopes that are applied to the workload's `Component` references within the `ApplicationConfiguration`.
 Verrazzano implements these workload controllers in two operators.